-The School Council and Boarders' Council provide opportunities for pupils to make their feelings known on bullying within the School and also the School's approach to bullying.
+Pupil Voice, The School Council and Boarders' Council provide opportunities for pupils to make their feelings known on bullying within the School and also the School's approach to bullying.
 Meetings are regularly held and advertised appropriately.
-Minutes are kept and published in Houses.
+Minutes are kept and published in Houses and on the Pupil Voice board located in a central location.